SidOfc/browserino/README.md

 - Add `:macos` alias for `:macintosh` systems.
 - Added support for MacOS `:sierra` alias in methods.
 - Added deprecation notice for dropping support of Ruby < 2.0.0

-#### 19-10-2016 VERSION 2.10.1.1

-- Test on ruby 2.3.1
-- Fix missing questionmarks on method names in the README.
-- Change gem homepage to io domain

 ## Installation